masc-ucsc/docs/docs/pyrope/05b-statements.md

 }
 ```

-The `for` can also be used in an expression that allows building
+The `for` can also be used in an expression that allows building comprehensions
-comprehensions to initialize arrays.
-To indicate the values to add in the
+to initialize arrays.
+To indicate the values to add in the comprehensions there
-comprehensions there are `continue` or `abort` statements.
+are `continue`, `break`, or the last expression in the `for` scope.

 ```
-var c = for i in 0..<5 { i }           // compile error
+var c = for i in 0..<5 { var xx = i }  // compile error, no expression
 var c = for i in 0..<5 { continue i }
+var d = for i in 0..<5 { i }
+var 2 = for i in 0..<5 { break i }
-assert c == (0,1,2,3,4)
+assert c == (0,1,2,3,4) == d
+assert e == (0)
 ```

 ### Scope control (`break`, `continue`, `return`)

-A `return`
-statement exits or terminates the current lambda.
-The `break` statement exists or
+A `return` statement exits or terminates the current lambda.
+The `break`
-terminates the current scope.
-If the scope was used by another statement, the `break`
-exists the associated scope.
+statement exists or terminates the closest higher scope that belongs
+to an expression, a `for`, or a `while`.
+If neither is found, a compile
+error is generated.

-The `continue` starts to evaluate the current scope.
-When used in a `for`
+The `continue` looks for the closest upper `for` or `while` scope.
+The
-statement, the `continue` will perform the next loop iteration.
-In other
+`continue` will perform the next loop iteration.
+If the loop was in an
-statements, the statement will be re-evaluated and re-executed potentially
-creating a loop condition.
+expression (comprehension), the value in the continue is added to the
+comprehension result.
+If no upper loop is found, a compile error is generated.

 ```
 var total
 for a in 1..=10 {
   continue when a == 2
   total ++= a
   break when a == 3    // exit for scope
 }
 assert total == (1,3)

+if true {
+  continue             // compile error, no upper loop scope }

 a = 3
 var total2
 if a>0 {
   total2 ++= a
   break when a == 2    // exit if scope
   a = a - 1
   continue
   assert false         // never executed
 }
 assert total2 == (3,2)
 ```